 With an intact gut, the immune system should not be exposed to the gut content.
 Therefore there shouldn’t be a lot of antibodies against foods.
 By inference, if you have a lot of antibodies against various foods, you likely have some intestinal permeability.

-Unhealthy diets can create an imbalance in the intestinal barrier.
+Animal studies have found that unhealthy diets can create an imbalance in the intestinal barrier.
 These diets include:

-- Diets high in saturated fats [R].
+- Diets high in saturated fats

-- Processed food containing emulsifiers [R].
+- Diets high in processed food containing emulsifiers

 Lectins are proteins that are especially concentrated in seeds (grains, legumes, nuts) and tubers (potatoes).